 - What are each owner's responsibilities for upkeep, maintenance, and cleaning?

-- What if one owner wants to leave?
+- What if one owner wants to sell and move out?
 Will the other owner have a right to buy that person's share before it's offered to someone else?
 How will you determine the value of that owner's share for purposes of the buyout?

 - What if both owners decide to end the arrangement?
 Who has the right to buy the other out?